UST-QuAntiL/icwe-tutorial-2024/handson.md

 It contains a pre-configured Start Event requesting the required input for the workflow execution.
 Open the workflow model by clicking on ``File`` and afterwards ``Open File``.

-First, add a Warm-Starting Task after the Start Event.
+1. Add a Warm-Starting Task after the Start Event.
 Warm-starting is used to approximate a solution that is incorporated into the quantum circuit to facilitate the search for the optimal solution.
 Select the Task icon in the palette (1), drag it into the pane, click on the wrench symbol (2), then first select the QuantME Constructs category, and afterwards QuantME Tasks in the drop-down menu (3).
 Finally, click on Warm-Starting Task within the QuantME Tasks category.

 ![Modeler First Task](./resources/images/modeler_warm-start-modeling.png)

-Configure the Warm-Starting Task using the values shown below.
+2. Configure the Warm-Starting Task using the values shown below.
 Thereby, ``Biased Initial State`` is selected as Warm-Starting pattern and ``Initial State Warm-Start Egger`` as Warm-Starting method.
 Furthermore, we will use QAOA to solve the MaxCut problem, thus, select ``QAOA`` as the quantum algorithm to warm-start.
 Finally, utilize the ``Goemans-Williamson`` algorithm to calculate the initial state to use, as well as ``10`` repetitions to use for the approximation.

 ![Modeler Configure Warm-Start](./resources/images/modeler_warm_start_config.png)

-Next, add a second task of type Quantum Circuit Loading Task to load to parameterized QAOA circuit that is later executed in the variational loop.
+3. Next, add a second task of type Quantum Circuit Loading Task to load to parameterized QAOA circuit that is later executed in the variational loop.
 The functionality to generate a corresponding quantum circuit is provided by Quokka, therefore, configure the task using ``quokka/maxcut`` as URL.
 Furthermore, connect both tasks with the start event using sequence flow.

 ![Modeler Configure Circuit Loading](./resources/images/modeler_loading_config.png)

-Due to today's restricted quantum computers, the quantum circuit should be [cut into multiple smaller sub-circuits](https://arxiv.org/pdf/2302.01792), thus, reducing the impact of errors, as well as the limited number of qubits.
+4. Due to today's restricted quantum computers, the quantum circuit should be [cut into multiple smaller sub-circuits](https://arxiv.org/pdf/2302.01792), thus, reducing the impact of errors, as well as the limited number of qubits.
 Add a Circuit Cutting Task, which is also available within the QuantME Tasks category.
 Configure the Circuit Cutting Task to use the Cutting Method ``knitting toolbox``, utilizing the implementation provided by the [Circuit Knitting Toolbox](https://qiskit-extensions.github.io/circuit-knitting-toolbox/).
 Furthermore, set the Maximum Sub-Circuit width to ``5``, the Maximum Number of Cuts to ``2``, and the Maximum Number of Sub-Circuits to ``2``.